QubesOS/qubes-doc/system/gui.md

 Therefore, the following mechanism is used:

 -   there is a "qubes clipboard" in dom0 - its contents are stored in a regular file in dom0.
--   if user wants to copy local AppVM clipboard to qubes clipboard, she must focus on any window belonging to this AppVM, and press **Ctrl-Shift-C**.
+-   if the user wants to copy local AppVM clipboard to qubes clipboard, she must focus on any window belonging to this AppVM, and press **Ctrl-Shift-C**.
 This combination is trapped by *qubes-guid*, and `CLIPBOARD_REQ` message is sent to AppVM. *qubes-gui* responds with *CLIPBOARD_DATA* message followed by clipboard contents.
--   user focuses on other AppVM window, presses **Ctrl-Shift-V**.
+-   the user focuses on other AppVM window, presses **Ctrl-Shift-V**.
 This combination is trapped by *qubes-guid*, and `CLIPBOARD_DATA` message followed by qubes clipboard contents is sent to AppVM; *qubes_gui* copies data to the local clipboard, and then user can paste its contents to local applications normally.

-This way, user can quickly copy clipboards between AppVMs.
+This way, the user can quickly copy clipboards between AppVMs.
 This action is fully controlled by the user, it cannot be triggered/forced by any AppVM.

 *qubes_gui* and *qubes_guid* code notes